maneetxebia/xlr-xldeploy-plugin/README.md

   * `numberOfPollingTrials` (Number of times to poll for task status)
   * `failOnPause` (If checked task will fail if the deployment enters a STOPPED state, for example if the xld-pause-plugin is in use.
 Set to True by default for backwards compatibility)

-+ Migrate Package (compatible with XL Deploy 6.0.0 and up)
++ Migrate Package - Deprecated (compatible with XL Deploy 6.0.0 and up)
   * `server` - Server to pull a package from
   * `username` - Override source username
   * `password` - Override source password